nylander/GAAS/annotation/CheatSheet/gxf.md

 [Here a snapshot of the original page from SANGER (2000)](snapshots/sanger_gff2.md) 2000-9-29 The default version for GFF files is now Version 2.
 The main change from Version 1 to Version 2 is the requirement for a tag-value type structure (essentially semicolon-separated .ace format) for any additional material on the line, following the mandatory fields.
 Version 2 also allows '.' as a score, for features for which there is no score.

-## GTF (2003)
+## GTF (2002?)
 Formats designed specifically for the human genome project.
+Created before June 2002 because it is mentioned in this paper: The Human Genome Browser at UCSC.
+Genome Res.
+2002 Jun; 12(6): 996–1006. doi:  [10.1101/gr.229102]

 ## GTF2 (2003)
 [Here the description from the Washington University in St. Louis](https://web.archive.org/web/20031212200757/http://genes.cse.wustl.edu/GTF2.html).
 Foudn from the Eval publication received the 18 july 2003 mentioning the address http://genes.cse.wustl.edu/GTF2.html that has been archived in the web-archive the 12/12/2003.
 Prior to the publication in BMV Bioinformatics (and after 1 January 2003 because it's the most recent  journal cited in his report) E. Kleiber released a Master project report named "Eval: A Gene Set Comparison System" where it mention and describe the GTF, maybe the first version of the format.